What we know about the Highland Park shooting suspect | News Channel 3-12

 Hours after gunfire interrupted the Highland Park, Illinois, July Fourth parade, killing six people and wounding dozens more, police apprehended the man they believe was responsible.

-Robert “Bobby” E. Crimo III, 22, has yet to be formally charged in the shooting, which authorities have said they believe he carried out by climbing onto the rooftop of a nearby business and opening fire on the parade minutes after it started, sending parade-goers fleeing for safety.
+Robert “Bobby” E. Crimo III, 21, has yet to be formally charged in the shooting, which authorities said he allegedly carried out by climbing onto the rooftop of a nearby business and opening fire on the parade minutes after it started, sending parade-goers running for safety.

+Investigators believe the suspect planned “this attack for several weeks,” Chris Covelli, spokesperson for the Lake County Major Crimes Task Force, said in a news conference Tuesday.
+The suspect dressed in women’s clothing to help conceal his identity, Covelli said, blended in with the crowds as they fled the area, and went to his mother’s house.

+Law enforcement have yet to establish a motive, but Covelli said there has been no information to suggest the attack was “racially motivated, motivated by religion or any other protected status.”
+There is no indication anyone else was involved, Covelli said.

-He was taken into custody soon after police publicly identified him as a “person of interest” who the FBI said was “being sought for his alleged involvement in the shooting of multiple individuals” at Highland Park’s Independence Day parade.
-Police captured him near Lake Forest, Illinois, after he led police on a brief chase when a North Chicago police officer attempted a traffic stop.
+The suspect was taken into custody soon after police publicly identified him Monday as a “person of interest” who the FBI said was “being sought for his alleged involvement in the shooting of multiple individuals” at Highland Park’s Independence Day parade.

-After he was apprehended, authorities also referred to Crimo as a “suspect,” a term which, in this case, was “synonymous” with “person of interest,” Christopher Covelli, spokesperson for the Lake County Major Crime Task Force, said.

-Law enforcement officials “processed a significant amount of digital evidence today which helped lead investigators in this direction,” he said.
+The suspect took his mother’s vehicle, and a member of the community saw him, Covelli said.
+That individual called 911 and North Chicago police conducted a traffic stop and took him into custody.

+Police previously said Crimo was 22 years old, but on Tuesday, said he is actually 21.

 Here’s what we know about him.